Architecture Dordogne

 Summary

 Are you dreaming of a beautiful house in the south of France?
 Dordogne is renowned for its villages, stone houses, hilltop castles, and exceptional vineyards!
+The architecture Dordogne is famous for, including Périgordian dwellings, offers unique charm but also comes with advantages and disadvantages worth understanding before embarking on your real estate project.
+Discover here the most beautiful houses in Dordogne and their peculiarities.

 Traditional Perigordian Stone Houses